Skip to content

 Share this:

-• Click to share on Twitter (Opens in new window)
+• Click to share on X (Opens in new window) X

-• Click to share on Facebook (Opens in new window)
+• Click to share on Facebook (Opens in new window) Facebook

-• Click to share on Pinterest (Opens in new window)
+• Click to share on Pinterest (Opens in new window) Pinterest

-• Click to share on Reddit (Opens in new window)
+• Click to share on Reddit (Opens in new window) Reddit

-• Click to share on LinkedIn (Opens in new window)
+• Click to share on LinkedIn (Opens in new window) LinkedIn

-• Click to print (Opens in new window)
+• Click to print (Opens in new window) Print

 The body desperately needs the vital nutrients in whole foods…nutrients that are typically missing from processed foods!
-Because of this, kitchen tools like a slow cooker and electric pressure cooker can make a huge difference!
+Because of this, kitchen tools like a slow cooker and an electric pressure cooker can make a huge difference!
 They certainly have for me!

 Super simple recipes like this quinoa recipe can make things even easier!
-I eat gluten-free because gluten and my tummy are NOT friends.
+I typically eat gluten-free because gluten and my tummy are NOT friends.
 Eating gluten triggers my acid reflux, big time!
 And I try to limit how much rice I eat as well.
 And honestly, I’m not the biggest fan of cauliflower “rice”.
 I do eat it once in a while, but I never want to go overboard because it can make me a little…..well, gassy.

 For me, quinoa has been a nice substitute.
 It is a seed and is rich in protein and has the full spectrum of amino acids.
-It’s also full of fiber and nutrients such as magnesium, lysine, iron, manganese, and vitamin b2.
+It’s also full of fiber and nutrients such as magnesium, lysine, iron, manganese, and vitamin B2.
 It does not contain gluten so it is safe for those who must eat gluten-free.

 The beauty of this Instant Pot quinoa recipe is just how simple it is.
 Because I’m single, I love to make batches of quinoa and use it for several meals.
 And there are so many different things that can be made using quinoa that it is super versatile!
+You can make a large batch of this and freeze it too!

 Instant Pot Quinoa